kirwaboit/rwakiPython/AWS Boto3/AWS_notes.md

 ## About Credentials

-- Don't use shortcuts that you are not familar with to run the file, e.g shft+ctrl, just use the Play sign or rigth click and select that you want to run it in the terminal
+- Don't use shortcuts that you are not familiar with to run the file, e.g shft+ctrl, just use the Play sign or right click and select that you want to run it in the terminal
 - After you download amazon cli and configure it, make sure to ensure you have a .aws file in your "user" directory, and that file has your latest "active" credentials.Make sure it has your 2 config files and that both have your credentials identified